 Export the certificate with Exchange Admin Center

-Log into Exchange Admin Center.
+Log in to the Exchange Admin Center.
 It doesn’t have to be the server you created your request on.

 In the Select Server drop-down, pick the server you completed the certificate request on.
 In our example, this was EX16-01.